https://www.squamishhelpinghands.ca/wp-content/uploads/2025/01/asset-27-1088x839.jpg

 A Housing First Approach

 Squamish has perpetually low vacancy rates for rental and affordable housing.
-The Under One Roof facility has 44 supportive housing units and warm beds for 16 individuals, plus an additional 10 beds for emergency shelter.
+The Under One Roof facility has 39 supportive housing units, 16 emergency shelter beds, plus an additional 15 beds during extreme weather (e.g. below zero temperatures, wind warnings, and rainfall alerts).

 We recognize housing as a human right.
 At Under One Roof, substance use and mental health challenges are not obstacles to receiving housing.
 Our supportive housing model provides 24/7 onsite staffing and services based on each individual’s needs.